nxgtw/go-ipc/README.md

 ## Notes

 ## Build status
-This library is currently alpha.
+This library is currently beta.
 The 'master' branch is not guaranteed to contain stable code, it is even not guaranteed, that it builds correctly on all platforms.
 The library uses [Semantic Versioning 2.0.0](http://semver.org/), so it is recommended to checkout the latest release.